Skip to main content

 • Download a VNC client (RealVNC is one option)

-• (Windows clients only) Download an ssh client (Putty is one option, choose the “Windows Installer”)
+• Download an ssh client if needed, (Putty is one option)

 • Mac OSX users can use Terminal app to access ssh